jkennesion/Hello-World/README.md

 # Hello-World
 Startup
-hi my name is jack, this is all new to me
+hi my name is jack,
+doing some practise at git cloning and pushing